Before you buy Orangette Orange Soda, read these label signals

 Why does Blume flag Orangette Orange Soda?

 Blume reads the product data and ingredient signals together.
-In this scan, the lower score comes from the product category, ingredient risk notes, and any available additive or processing signals.
+In this scan, the Very low score comes from the product category, ingredient risk notes, and any available additive or processing signals.

 What should I buy instead of Orangette Orange Soda?